b-cooney/b-cooney/README.md

 I am currently open to new opportunities after spending 2.5 years at [Berkshire Hathaway](https://www.berkshirehathaway.com/) on their Berxi platform.
 Previously, I worked in a number of leadership roles in technology, operations and strategy at [EF Education First](https://ef.edu/).
 In the past I have also served on a few boards and ran a digital transformation consultancy.

+You can see what I've been experimenting with via my [Hugging Face](https://huggingface.co/bcooney/collections) profile.
 I am also an *armchair* researcher focusing on adult friendships and loneliness.
 I occasionally write about what I've learned on my [Substack](https://signedafriend.online).

 ### Active Personal Projects: